GoogleCloudPlatform/community/tutorials/ar-subs/index.md

     Raspberry Pi, and an analog microphone to the sound card.

 1. Execute `lsusb` to list connected USB devices.
-The command should display something similar to the below example.
-The output shows that the second line is the connected USB microphone:
+The command should display something similar to the following example, which shows that the second line is the connected USB microphone:

         Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub